samlawski/advoadvice-mbm/README.md

 ## Build & Deploy

-Builds the site in `_site`, although not necessary for platforms like Netlify/CloudCannon:
+Builds the site in `_site`, although not necessary for platforms like CloudCannon:

 ```
 npm run build